IgoRamli/serverless-demo/README.md

 Serverless Store is created in a way that can be easily set up and tear down as soon as the developer have a GCP Project with billing enabled.

-- Add IAM Policy Binding between Kubernetes Service Account and GCP Service Account (There are 3 pairs)
-- Add front end service's IP Address on Firebase Auth Authorized Domain

-Before running this set-up guide, please make sure that you have all of the following:
+Before running this set-up guide, please make sure that you have the following:

 - A Google Cloud Platform project with billing enabled.
 - An account with owner as a role on the project mentioned before.